gummybears/sprockets/README.md

 ## Development

-Possibly add minification for stylesheets and javascript assets.
+Possibly add minification for stylesheets and javascript assets and hot reloading of assets when in development mode.

 ## Running the tests